lifegadget/ui-icon/README.md

 ## Configuration ##

-By default this addon will add all the font and CSS requirements for **font-awesome** and it will minimally add the "attention-getters" from **animate.css**.
+By default this addon will add all the font and CSS requirements for [**font-awesome**](http://fortawesome.github.io/Font-Awesome/) and it will minimally add the "attention-getters" CSS from [**animate.css**](http://daneden.github.io/animate.css/).
 You might say, "hey that's perfect" and of course that's what we *thought* you'd say so that is our default.
-You may, you reckless sailor, go whatever path you choose ...
+You may, however, go whatever path you choose ... you reckless sailor.

 ### FontAwesome ###

-If you've already loaded the CSS/Fonts for FontAwesome and you'd like us to stay out of that business modify your `Brocfile` like so:
+If you've already loaded the CSS/Fonts for FontAwesome and you'd like us to stay out of that business, modify your `Brocfile` like so:

 ```javascript
 // in your path/to/app/Brocfile.js